ope-nz/b4x_cba/README.md

 b4x_cba returns a 1 exit statement to B4X which stops the app launching.
 This is useful for release build when you just want to compile.

+> [!NOTE]
-NOTE: You should run this action last as it stops any further actions running.
+> You should run this action last as it stops any further actions running.

 `#CustomBuildAction: 2, b4x_cba.exe, -action compileonly`